Consistency of Bayesian inference of resolved phylogenetic trees: A general result

+Returning to the proof of Theorem~\ref{mainthm}, we are now in a position to apply Lemma~\ref{lem1}.
+First observe that parts (i) and (ii) of Lemma~\ref{lem1} hold by definition of $\epsilon_1$ and $\epsilon_2$, respectively.

+Next, observe that the event that $d(p,r) \leq \delta$ has probability converging to $1$ as $k$ grows, by the law of large numbers.
+Thus, with probability converging to 1 as $k \rightarrow \infty$ the first half of Part (iii) of Lemma~\ref{lem1} holds (i.e. $d(p, r)< \delta$).
+Moreover, by the continuity condition in (C3), we can select $\tau>0$ sufficiently small so that $d(p,s) < \delta$, and so the second half of Part (iii) of Lemma~\ref{lem1} also holds.

+In summary, with probability converging to 1 as $k$ grows, the conditions of Lemma~\ref{lem1} are satisfied, in which case (by (\ref{justit})) Thus, with probability converging to 1 as $k$ grows, for any finite value $M$, $R_{a/b} >M$.
+By the comments following Eqn. (\ref{R_{a/b}1}), this completes the proof. $\Box$.

 {\bf Remark} In the proof, notice that only the probability distribution $p = p_{(a,\theta_0)}$ is fixed, the other three distributions $r, s, q$ depend on the data ${\bf u}$ that is generated by $p$.
-However, Lemma~\ref{lem1} quantifies over all choices of $r,s,q$ once the $\epsilon_i$ values have been specified, and these, in turn, depend ultimately just on $p$.
+However, Lemma~\ref{lem1} quantifies over all choices of $r,s,q$ once the $\epsilon_1$ and $\epsilon_2$ values have been specified, and these two $\epsilon_i$ values depend ultimately just on $p$ by definition).